 From August 2019

-Craige has worked at Leeds Teaching Hospitals in a number of roles since 1996 before becoming Director of Estates and Facilities.
+Craige has been with Leeds Teaching Hospitals NHS Trust for over 25 years, working in various estates and facilities roles before progressing to the Director of Estates and Facilities.

 From November 2019

 Dr Paul Jones joined the Trust in November 2019.
 Paul has held senior roles across the public and private sector including Chief Technology Officer for the NHS in England and Group CIO of Serco.